matuteiglesias/journal/content/Dev/2024-03-15_Enhanced_Feedback_Submission_and_Error_Resolution.md

 **🕒 22:00–23:40**
 **🏷️ Labels**: Flask, AJAX, Firestore, Debugging, Web Development
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to enhance the feedback submission process in a [[Flask]] web application, ensuring smooth integration with Firestore and resolving existing errors.
+The primary objective of this session was to enhance the feedback submission process in a [[Flask]] web application, ensuring smooth [[integration]] with Firestore and resolving existing errors.

 ### Key Activities
 - **Feedback Submission Modification:** Implemented changes to prevent redirection during feedback submission and fixed a KeyError related to teacher time submissions.